 Financial support, generally spread over several years, allowing projects to stabilize and thus develop and maximise their impact.

-• the quality of the project initiators;
+• the quality of those leading the project;

 • the project’s potential to develop or expand;